Keyboard & Mouse

 Viewport Enter

-Detects when registered elements enter the viewport and prefetches their content based on scroll behavior and visibility
+Detects when registered elements enter the viewport and prefetches based on scroll and visibility.

 onTouchStart

-Captures the initial touch event to begin prefetching when users start interacting with registered elements
+Captures the initial touch to begin prefetching the moment a user starts interacting.

 Playground